nusco/narjillos/backlog.md

 ###Artist

-* Smooth overzoomed effects (right now they kill visible framerate, not reported one)
-* Detailed death animation
 * Birth animation
 * Narjillos always overlap food (food is in background)
 * Speckles in liquid (or some other effect)